EmberGamingStudios/MD-Sudo/README.md

 All source code is AGPLv3 and all assets (unless otherwise stated) are CC BY-SA-NC (NC as required by Liam Vickers).

+NOTE: Some music is missing, check "audio/missing music.txt" and CREDITS for more information.

 ## Supported Platforms

 | Platform | Available | Supported |